ROCm/hipBLASLt/docs/reference/ext-reference.rst

 .. _grouped-gemm:

-Grouped gemm
+Grouped GEMM
 --------------

-``hipblasLtExt`` supports grouped gemm.
-It shares the same class with normal gemm.
+``hipblasLtExt`` supports grouped GEMM.
+It shares the same class with normal GEMM.

-After the problem is set, you can check the problem type with function ``getGemmType()``.
+After the problem is set, you can check the problem type using the function ``getGemmType()``.

 .. code-block:: c++